dotnet/training-tutorials/content/asp.net/getting-started/data.md

 }
 ```

-There are two important things to note about our data and our context after the application waits for the call `_next` to complete.
+There are two important things to note about the data and the context after the application waits for the call `_next` to complete.
 First, whenever it sees an HTTP status code at or above 400 it creates a new `ErrorInformation` object on the fly and adds it to the `DbSet<ErrorInformation>` property that is defined in the context.
 Secondly, a call is made to `SaveChangesAsync` to commit the new row to the table.

 To bring the logging online you have to wire in the middleware, which you've [seen before](middleware-basic.md).
 The intent here is to wrap the execution around the MVC pipeline to capture the errors.
 To do so, add it to the `Configure` method in your `Startup` class, just before the call to `app.UseMvc()`.
 You can use the extension method that was created for you in the templated middleware class: